Chart Color Schemes

 Riverton - Shelley - Rossmoyne features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.0% of all households, including 43.1% couples with children, 24.6% couples without children, and 9.5% single parent families.
 Non-family households constitute the remaining 22.0%, with lone person households at 20.3% and group households comprising 1.6%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.7.
+The median household size is 2.8 people, which is larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households